[Season 1 !Season 2 !Season 3 !Season 4 !Season 5 ]

 Peter (Joshua Jackson - Dawson's creek ) and Olivia ( Anna Torv ) are still grieving at their loss.
 They follow Walter into the pocket universe.
 The Observers are closing in, too.
 But Peter has his new skills.

 The goal of Walter's quest is a young boy who featured in a previous episode.
 Also, a mysterious man named Donald helped Walter hide the boy.

-Walter and Olivia need to access William Bell's secret storage facility.
+Walter (John Noble - Lord of the Rings ) and Olivia ( Anna Torv ) need to access William Bell's secret storage facility.
 That is what Walter saved William Bell's hand for.
 But they need Nina's help.
 Can she be trusted?